Most hoof bruises settle with calm first aid and better protection. The mistake is pushing through concussion before the foot has time to quiet down.

 - Localized sensitivity to hoof testers

-- Occasional purple/red discoloration in the sole after trimming
+- Occasional purple or red discoloration in the sole after trimming

-- Clean & Inspect: Pick the hoof thoroughly; remove packed gravel and check for foreign objects.
+- Clean and inspect: Pick the hoof thoroughly, remove packed gravel, and check for foreign objects.

-- Cold Therapy: Cold hose or ice the foot in short sessions to reduce inflammation.
+- Cold therapy: Cold hose or ice the foot in short sessions to help reduce inflammation.

-- Stall Rest / Soft Ground: Keep the horse on forgiving footing to minimize concussion.
+- Soft footing: Keep the horse on forgiving footing to minimize concussion.

-- Draw It Out® Support: Apply Draw It Out® 16oz High Potency Gel to the lower limb to support post-work soreness without heat or sting.
+- Support routine: Apply Draw It Out® 16oz High Potency Liniment Gel to the lower limb to support post-work soreness without heat or sting.

-- Epsom Soak (if very sore): Warm water with Epsom salts can help draw out soreness.
-If an abscess is brewing, continue soaks and consult your vet/farrier.
+- Epsom soak (if very sore): Warm water with Epsom salts can help settle soreness.
+If an abscess is brewing, continue soaks and consult your vet and farrier.

-- Farrier Coordination: Discuss trim balance, sole depth, pads, or shoeing schedule to reduce repeat bruising.
+- Farrier coordination: Discuss trim balance, sole depth, pads, or schedule adjustments to reduce repeat bruising.

-- Topical Hoof Care: Use SilverHoof EQ Therapy® around the coronary band, heel bulbs, and pastern to support healthy skin and hoof appearance during downtime.
+- Topical hoof-area support: Use SilverHoof EQ Therapy® around the coronary band, heel bulbs, and pastern to support healthy skin and hoof appearance during downtime.

 Prevention

-- Maintain regular farrier cycles; address toe length and sole depth
+- Maintain regular farrier cycles and address toe length and sole depth

 - Use hoof boots or pads for rocky trails or hard arenas